 Of important note, Aspen is also a city of artists.
 Aspen has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Aspen’s character.

-A relatively large number of people in Aspen telecommute to their jobs.
-Overall, about 11.01% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 12.85% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Despite being a small city, Aspen has a lot of people using the bus to get to and from work every day.
 Most of these people on the bus are using it to get to good jobs in other cities.

 Do you like to read, write and learn?
 If you move to Aspen, you'll likely find that many of your neighbors like to as well.
 Aspen is one of the more educated communities in America, with a full 64.46% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.